samy4sam/Multiple-NodeRed-Server/README.md

 ```
 Adjust all **NODE_RED_PW_n**.

-The passwords must be passed hashed (bcrypt) to the Node-Red servers [Node-Red Doc](https://nodered.org/docs/user-guide/runtime/securing-node-red)..
+The passwords must be passed hashed (bcrypt) to the Node-Red servers (see [Node-Red Doc](https://nodered.org/docs/user-guide/runtime/securing-node-red)).
 To hash the passwords this node-red command can be used:
 ```
 node-red admin hash-pw